boldingd/EclipsePhaseContent/Kainouda2035.md

 The initial development was done along Extropian anarcho-capitalist lines, much in the same way that the *Extropy Now!* corporation began the development of Extropia.
 KDC purchased the asteroid, and then sold the development rights to tracts of it along anarcho-capitalist lines; the terms of these agreements required that residents defer to the KDC Forum for certain whole-asteroid concerns – notably including defense – but otherwise left purchasers at complete liberty as to how they used their property.

-The KDC Forum was where the controversial decision to spin the asteroid for gravity was hashed out; the KDC also maintains the asteroid's defences, as well as a few notable pieces of infrastructure (including the Kainouda Long-Range Communication and Egocasting Consortium, and several surface solar installations).
+The KDC Forum was where the controversial decision to spin the asteroid for gravity was hashed out; the KDC also maintains the asteroid's defenses, as well as a few notable pieces of infrastructure (including the Kainouda Long-Range Communication and Egocasting Consortium, and several surface solar installations).

 In true Extropian fashion, the original purchasers of the asteroid wanted the KDC to have as small a role as it possibly could, preferring that residents rely as much as possible on private, voluntary contract.

 ### Long-Range Communications

 The KDC manages the Kainouda Long-Range Communications and Egocasting Consortium — much more commonly called the "Comms Consortium," understandably.
-Originally, communication was handled by two an-cap microcorps, the larger of which owned two communications sattelites, and the smaller of which owned a third.
+Originally, communication was handled by two an-cap microcorps, the larger of which owned two communications satellites, and the smaller of which owned a third.
-Both sattelites orbit between 151km and 153km from the asteroid; they use high-bandwidth microwave and terrahertz links to communicate with a network of "ground stations" on the surface of the asteroid.
+Both satellites orbit between 151km and 153km from the asteroid; they use high-bandwidth microwave and terahertz links to communicate with a network of "ground stations" on the surface of the asteroid.
-The ground stations are attached to each other and to terminals deep within the rock by high-speed superconducing and fiber links.
+The ground stations are attached to each other and to terminals deep within the rock by high-speed superconducting and fiber links.
 The network of "ground stations" where shared between the two microcorps and jointly maintained.
-In BF 11, Experia opened a terminal on the asteroid, and also put a sattelite in orbit; building a parallel network of ground-stations proved impractical, so they joined the "consortium" to share and maintain the ground station network.
+In BF 11, Experia opened a terminal on the asteroid, and also put a satellite in orbit; building a parallel network of ground-stations proved impractical, so they joined the "consortium" to share and maintain the ground station network.
-In BF 5, Experia launched a second sattelite; in BF 3, the Thistledown Cooperative launched a sattelite of their own, and joined the ground-station consortium.
+In BF 5, Experia launched a second satellite; in BF 3, the Thistledown Cooperative launched a satellite of their own, and joined the ground-station consortium.
 In BF 2, a special contract was established between the ground-station consortium and the KDC — because the ground-station network represented a vital piece of shared infrastructure.

 > **Gunslinger#MONOLITH**: Ah yes, the efficiency of capitalism.